-Students are strongly encouraged to participate in at least one workshop related to Python, R, or high performance and parallel computing offered by the Information Technology Services Research Services (ITS-RS) department; see the Workshops web page on the High Performance Computing website.
+Students are strongly encouraged to participate in at least one workshop related to Python, R, or high-performance and parallel computing offered by the Information Technology Services Research Services (ITS-RS) department; see Upcoming Workshops on the ITS-Research Services website.
 Students are also encouraged to participate in the HACKUIOWA hackathon organized by the UI Hydroinformatics Lab.

-Mechanical engineering students may use the certificate as a tailored engineering focus area by adding an additional eligible course.
+Mechanical engineering students may use the certificate as a tailored engineering focus area by adding at most two additional eligible courses.
 In addition, mechanical engineering students may earn the Certificate in Artificial Intelligence, Modeling and Simulation in Engineering while they complete the mechanical engineering design, the manufacturing, or the robotics and autonomous systems focus area for their major.

 The Certificate in Artificial Intelligence, Modeling and Simulation in Engineering requires the following coursework.